Rules and Eligibility

 6. Prizes.
 Up to thirteen (13) prizes (each, a “Prize”) will be awarded across the Contest.

-1. Up to ten (10) shortlisted films will be selected for international screenings.
-A screening fee of USD 250, a certificate and a one-year digital subscription to Scientific American will be awarded to each Shortlisted Entrant.
+1. Up to ten (10) stories will be shortlisted.
+A shortlist award of USD 100, a certificate and a one-year digital subscription to Scientific American will be awarded to each Shortlisted Entrant.

 2. First prize: USD 1500 and an engraved trophy